Belief to Behavior to Business

 It will be a pity if we do not take advantage of lessons imparted by these immortal epics.
 The advanced western world makes full use of these lessons, unfortunately, we still don’t.
 We consider Ramayan and Mahabharata as religious books, which they are NOT.

 Is there an Indian way of doing Business Purpose of a Corporation Short Term Vs Long Term Leadership - Indra Vs Vishnu Tools of Leadership/Ram - The Ideal Leader Leadership in different Business Cycles Dharma & Dharma Sankat Relationship between Owner & Organization Ramayana Vs Mahabharat Conflict - CEO Vs Board Can the end justify the means?).
 Experiential Education Passing knowledge to next gen The Indian Case Study Method What can be Measured?
 Objective Vs Subjective Reality What are you Worth?
+How do you escape measurement?

 Creation of Culture, Destruction of Nature Pralaya - The Environment Fights back Brothers @ War: Baali to Bharat Self Vs Self Image Laxman & the Loyalty lesson Is Man superior to Woman ?
 The Creation of Hierarchy The Death of a Brahmin Destiny Vs Desire Jugaad: The Indian way of doing Business Raas Leela: The Perfect Organisation Conflict - CEO Vs Board Can the End Justify the Means?